ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 The confidence interval doesn't cross the zero frontier, which is somewhat reassuring against the point of the author, that the chocolate does have a positive effect on human cognition functions.
 By the way, the author of the study didn't mention the confidence interval of the correlation coefficient.

-Results of significance tests are based on probabilities and as such cannot be expressed with full certainty.
-When a test shows that a difference is statistically significant, then it simply suggests that the difference is probably not due to chance.

-Test do not explain the reasons as to why does the difference exist, say between the means of the two samples.
-They simply indicate whether the difference is due to fluctuations of sampling or because of other reasons but the tests do not tell us as to which is/are the other reason(s) causing the difference.

 If the confidence interval gives us a little more faith in the note's postulate, there are a tons of other objections that can be made:
 * Isn't the chocolate consumption just an indicator of the wealth of a country? (which is also the case with the "laureates per capita", knowing that the occidental world has been in front of the scene for the last half millenium)
 * Is the sample set of countries enough to draw conclusion?